andis-sprinkis/tparts/README.md

 ## The example project

-To build the example Web site project (hosted [on github.io](https://andis-sprinkis.github.io/tparts/), [on gitlab.io](https://andis-sprinkis.gitlab.io/tparts)) from source files found in `./site` into the output directory `./dist`, run
+To build the example Web site project (hosted [on github.io](https://andis-sprinkis.github.io/tparts/), [on gitlab.io](https://andis-sprinkis.gitlab.io/tparts)) from source files found in `./site` into the output directory `./dist`, run:

 ```sh
 tparts ./site ./dist